 - Ceasing payment of LTD benefits entirely until the overpayment is repaid in full

-If your insurance company is requesting an overpayment be refunded, contact an expert long-term disability attorney to ensure the backpay and overpayment amounts are correct.
+If your insurance company is requesting an overpayment be refunded, contact an experienced long-term disability attorney to ensure the back pay and overpayment amounts are correct.

-If you have questions about the offset provisions in your disability insurance policy, contact our top-rated long term disability insurance attorneys for a free consultation.
+If you have questions about the offset provisions in your disability insurance policy, contact our top-rated long-term disability insurance attorneys for a free consultation.
 If you’re having a hard time navigating offsets for your policy or believe your insurance company is reducing your benefits by too much, a skilled disability attorney can review your claim and figure out the best options.